BDC Hamburger Icon

 The Influence of Leadership Styles: How Givers and Takers Match Up

 Workplaces are full of givers, takers and matchers.
-What are the pros and cons of various leadership styles?
+What are the pros and cons of these various leadership styles?

 author image